 Picking a hostel that fits your vibe is important.
 Do some research on what’s offered and the atmosphere of a hostel.
 I usually read reviews and look for photos on TripAdvisor, Hostel World, Facebook, Instagram, etc.

-When booking a hostel, you’ll find that most offer co-ed and single gender rooms.
+When booking a hostel, you’ll find that most offer co-ed and single-gender rooms.
 You’ll also find that some hostels offer 10+ people in a room, while others offer two people in a room.
-Choose the room type that will be most comfortable for you and your friends, spouse, family.
-I’ve stayed with friends in a 16-person mixed room (there wasn’t 16 people occupying the room everyday).
+Choose the room type that will be most comfortable for you and your friends, spouse, and family.
+I’ve stayed with friends in a 16-person mixed room (there weren’t 16 people occupying the room every day).
 I’ve also stayed alone in an 8-person female room.
 Both experiences were perfectly fine for me, but preferences differ for everyone.